DiligentGraphics/DiligentSamples/Tutorials/Tutorial01_HelloTriangle/readme.md

 # Tutorial01 - Hello Triangle

-This tutorials demonstrates the basics of Diligent Engine API.
+This tutorial demonstrates the basics of Diligent Engine API.
 It shows how to create shaders, pipeline state object and how to render a simple triangle.

 ![](Screenshot.png)